Category Archives: Creativity Central

 A four-panel wall of sliding marker boards provides giant creativity pages for brainstorming content ideas or mapping out a presentation.
 Clients and team members can connect laptops to the monitors for easy sharing of screens and video chats with offsite collaborators.
 Simply by moving a table in or out, the space accommodates groups of different sizes.
 Over the years we’ve noticed that the space we work in with clients has a dramatic impact on the projects we create.
 Good flow in a room promotes a good flow of ideas.
 Clients can now walk around, write on the board, and access ample monitors.
 Furniture can be rearranged in a flash to promote focused one-on-one consulting, brainstorming trios, or room-wide eye contact.
 Accessible tools ensure that ideas get captured.
 The environment is set for asking good questions, proposing / defending / capturing ideas, processing, summarizing, and assigning tasks.
 All this plus a good beverage selection!

-One of our web gurus is giving the Accent Interactive classroom its trial run with a on HTML and CSS.
+One of our web gurus is giving the Accent Interactive classroom its trial run with a class on HTML and CSS.
 Here, inner panels slide to the outside to let students wirelessly broadcast on the large monitor with the push of a button.

 Classroom